Tarbetu/DuckTongue/README.md

 ```

 ## The JSON API
-Instead of good old CLI, you can use the API.
+Instead of good old CLI, you may use the API.
 The API has an endpoint ("/") and you send JSON requests like this:
 ```Json
 {
   "action": "put",